rubatopy/rubato/README.md

 rb.begin()
 ```

-[Click here](https://docs.rubato.app/latest/tutorials/platformer/) to learn more about what you can do with rubato.
+Check out our [tutorial](https://docs.rubato.app/latest/tutorials/platformer/) to learn more about what you can do with rubato.

 #### Changelog